GermainGirndt/neural_networks_tic_tac_toe/README.md

   Displays all tiles

 - Move
-  Has the Match which should be placed and it's position
+  Has the Checker which should be placed and it's position

 - Players (2)
   Either X or O
-  Place a match into a board's tile
+  Place a checker into a board's tile

 - GameManager
   Checks which player should play now